 It is a great idea to get your tweens helping out in the kitchen and teaching them a few simple recipes that they can use all through their lives.
 Here are 25 Tasty Ideas For Cooking Ideas With Kids, and visit our food and recipes section for everything from breakfast recipe ideas to snack, dinner and sweet treat ideas.

 Help organise a fishing expedition for your tween to have a go at fishing in your local lake, river or the sea.
-And if they catch one, they can learn how to prepare it for dinner too, unless they have to throw it back!
+And if they catch one that looks good to eat, they can learn how to prepare it for dinner too!

 #5.
 Interview Grandparents